 2019 ICICLE Conference on Learning Engineering

-The ICICLE 2019 Conference on Learning Engineering will be a gathering of professionals from industry, academia, and government featuring collaborative sessions organized by ICICLE Special Interest Groups.
+The ICICLE 2019 Conference on Learning Engineering will feature sessions organized by ICICLE Special Interest Groups.
 The event will highlight the state-of-the-art in the profession and academic discipline of Learning Engineering.

 The event is organized around three questions: